BergQuester/v8tr.github.io/_posts/2019-04-08-the-power-of-namespacing-in-swift.md

 The importance of good code structure is difficult to overestimate.
 Namespacing improves code structure by grouping relevant elements into local scopes and makes code self-documented.

-Swift has limited built-in support for namespacing, which can be compensated by placing elements into `enum`s as pseudo-namespaces.
+Swift has limited built-in support for namespacing, which can be compensated by the use of nested types as pseudo-namespaces.

 The [article on Swift Code Style]({{ "/swift-code-style/" | absolute_url }}) might be of particular interest if looking for more ways to improve code quality.